Transformation Driven Visual Reasoning: The TRANCE Dataset

-We choose CLEVR~\cite{johnson2017clevr} to extend, because CLEVR defines multiple object attributes, which can be changed conveniently.
-With the powerful Blender~\cite{blender2016blender} engine used by CLEVR, we are able to collect over 0.5 million samples with only small computational costs.
+We choose CLEVR~\cite{johnson2017clevr} to extend because CLEVR defines multiple object attributes, which can be changed conveniently.
+With the powerful Blender~\cite{blender2016blender} engine used by CLEVR, we are able to collect over 0.5 million samples with only computational costs.

-According to our definition, an atomic transformation can be represented as a triplet $(o, a, v)$.
-In the following, we first introduce attribute and value and then object to demonstrate how to ground these factors.
+According to our definition, an atomic transformation is represented as a triplet $(o, a, v)$.
+In the following, we introduce attribute, value, and object one by one to demonstrate how to ground these factors.